BlueBell-XA/FreeDi-auto_z_offset_upgrade/klipper_module/qidi_auto_z_offset/README.md

-# Auto Z-Offset — Remastered (Lite)
+# Auto Z-Offset — Remastered

-A Klipper plugin that uses the piezo-electric bed sensors found on QIDI printers to automatically determine the true nozzle Z-offset relative to the inductive probe's trigger plane.
+A Klipper plugin that uses the piezo-electric bed sensors found on QIDI printers to automatically determine the Z-offset correction needed for the inductive probe — compensating for the difference between where the probe thinks the bed is and where it actually is.

 > [!IMPORTANT]
 > This is a ground-up rewrite of the original `auto_z_offset` module.
 It does **not** inherit from Klipper's `probe.py`, making it resilient to upstream Klipper API changes.
 It is designed as a drop-in replacement — the same G-code commands and config section name are used.